Who we are

 Present Day SICC

+The Chamber’s members are more diverse than ever.
+Even more important, every member is equal and included.
+There are no silos at SICC.
 The Chamber’s mission remains the same: to help businesses and to promote Singapore.
-What is different are the ways in which it delivers on its mission.
-What will always stay the same is its ability and willingness to help and its continual reinvention to stay topical and relevant to Singapore and to its business community.
+What keeps evolving are the ways in which it delivers its mission.
+What will always stay the same is its ability and willingness to help and its continual reinvention to stay topical and relevant to the needs of its members, to their service and to Singapore’s.

 Present Day SICC